seven5/seven5.github.io/tutorial.md

 ## Return values and wire types

-If you look in `resource/user_record.go` you'll see the only implemented method is "FindQbs".
+If you look in `resource/user_record.go` you'll see the method "FindQbs", the implementation of the find verb.
 This method's signature is interesting:

 {% highlight go %}
 func (self *UserRecordResource) FindQbs(udid string, pb s5.PBundle, q *qbs.Qbs) (interface{}, error) {